aradhyapavan/CAI_Assignment_2_Group_23_Travel_ChatBot/README.md

 ---

-# ✈️ TravelChat: Real-Time Travel Booking & Assistance 🧳
+# ✈️ Travel Chat  Bot🧳

 **TravelChat** is a real-time travel booking and assistance application designed to streamline travel planning.
 It provides users with flight bookings, hotel reservations, car rentals, and real-time travel alerts, along with personalized travel suggestions based on user preferences and history.